 So, the Om Ah Hung Ney of Guru Rinpoche are:

-1. Omba Ney, the “Taktsang of Eastern Bhutan”
+1. Omba Ney, the “Taktsang of Eastern Bhutan where Letter OM is seen“

-Omba Ney is the first of the three holiest sites of Guru Rinpoche, which forms part of “Om Ah Hung” Ney.
-Omba Ney in the Trashiyangtse district is known as the “Taktsang of Eastern Bhutan,” and is considered the equivalent of visiting the Taktsang monastery by the people of eastern Bhutan.
+Omba Ney is the first of Guru Rinpoche‘s three holiest sites that form part of “Om Ah Hung” Ney.
+This Ney in Trashiyangtse is known as the “Taktsang of Eastern Bhutan,” and is considered the equivalent of visiting the Taktsang monastery by the people of eastern Bhutan.
 The Ney is situated on a cliff at an altitude of 2200m about 3 hours from Nangkhar Goenpa.

 Many imprints left by Guru Rinpoche can be seen as you ascend to the top of the Ney.
 Guru Rinpoche is said to have personally blessed temples, caves, and artifacts.
 It is said that if one can crawl through a narrow cave passage on the cliff above the Temple, one can cleanse one’s defilement.
 The holy pilgrim site’s main attraction is the letter Om on the rock face, which is thought to have appeared naturally.